 - ✓ Correct — Confirm the classification is accurate.

-- ✗ Incorrect — Opens feedback form to submit a correction.
+- ✗ Incorrect — Opens the feedback form to submit a correction (see below).

-- Check License — Proceeds directly to License Requirement with ECCN pre-filled.
+- Check License — Proceeds directly to the License Requirement tool with the ECCN pre-filled and locked.

 If the result shows "Expert Review Recommended", the product sits at a classification boundary or information was insufficient.
-Retry with more specific answers or consult a qualified export compliance professional.
+Retry with more specific answers, consult a qualified export compliance professional, or run the case through the 7-Step Guided Workflow where you can submit it for external expert review.

 5) Providing Feedback